cybergeek1943/ACJA-Website-Viewer/README.md

 &emsp;

-ACJA Website Viewer acts as a portal that opens up websites in kiosk mode so that the user does not have access to the URL bar or any other buttons.
+Asphaleia Browser acts as a portal that opens up websites in kiosk mode so that the user does not have access to the URL bar or any other buttons.
 This was a small project I developed for a small local private school nearby.

 This project is also sort of a showcase as to the kind of GUI/UX that can be made in an engine like Godot.
 It was a fun project to work on.